Ms Holly Greenland

 Biography

-I am a self-published author, with over fifteen years' experience in communications strategy, insight and content publishing.
-I have worked across the public sector, including at the BBC and UK Parliament, and as a senior consultant with charities and public bodies.
+I am a self-published author, with coming up to twenty years' experience in communications strategy, insight and content publishing.
+I have worked across the public sector, including at the BBC, in impartial roles at UK Parliament, and as a senior consultant with charities and public bodies.

-I have a particular interest in diversity of author voice and was recently commissioned by UK Parliament to work with creatives with lived experiences to produce illustrated short-stories on change makers across different communities.
-I have also co-authored a guide to democratic engagement as a commission for the Commonwealth Parliamentary Association (CPA).
+I have a wider interest in diversity of author voice and was recently commissioned by UK Parliament to work with creatives with lived experiences to produce illustrated short-stories on change makers across different communities.
+I have also co-authored a guide to democratic engagement for the Commonwealth Parliamentary Association (CPA).

 Areas of research interest